Cricket flour is not the same as cricket powder.

 Prebiotics is another reason.
 Gut health is receiving more attention lately and probiotics have become a big nutritional supplement.
 Cricket powder is packed with prebiotics which are nutrients for probiotics.
 Therefore, cricket flour helps support strong gut health.

-If Omega 3, Iron, Calcium and B12 are important to you, here is another reason.
-Not only are many vitamins and minerals available from insects, they are very digestible as well.
+If Omega 6, Iron, Calcium, and B12 are important to you, here is another reason.
+Not only are many vitamins and minerals available from insects, but they are also very digestible as well.